Erlangen: Politics

 Since at least the 14th century there has been a city council in Erlangen's old town.
 The city was headed by two mayors who changed every four weeks.
 From 1715 there were even four mayors.

 The Neustadt, however, was initially administered by the Reformed presbytery.
 In 1697 there were four mayors who held office for one year each, three of them French and one German.
 From 1701 there were four mayors and eight councillors who served for two years.
 Then the administration was reorganized several times.

 After the unification of the old town and the new town in 1812, the Bavarian municipal edict was introduced.
 From 1818, the town was led by a first mayor, who was usually awarded the title of Oberbürgermeister from 1918.
 Since 1952, the First Mayor has always held the title of Lord Mayor in accordance with the Bavarian municipal regulations.

 From 1818 there was also a city magistrate with ten, from 1900 twelve magistrate councillors and as a second chamber the municipal representatives with 30, from 1900 36 members.
 After the Second World War there was only one city council.
 In 1978, Wolfgang Lederer from the Grüne Liste was the first Green politician to move into a Bavarian city council.

 In the districts of Eltersdorf, Frauenaurach, Großdechsendorf, Hüttendorf, Kosbach (with Steudach and Häusling), Kriegenbrunn and Tennenlohe, which were incorporated into Erlangen in 1967 and 1972 respectively, a local advisory board was set up.
 The number of members of the local advisory board depends on the number of inhabitants of the respective areas and varies between five and seven.
 The local advisory councils are appointed by the political parties according to the last local election result and elect a chairman from among their members.
 The local advisory councils are consulted on important matters concerning their districts.

 There is also a youth parliament in Erlangen which is elected every two years by the 12- to 18-year-olds.
 Seniors are represented by a seniors' advisory board (the first in Bavaria), people with a migration background by the foreigners' and integration advisory board.
 In addition, there are a number of other advisory councils that advise the city council on specific topics.

 In addition to the political parties and municipal committees, various organisations in Erlangen are active in local politics.
 These include initiatives that are founded on the basis of specific topics (see in particular referendums) and then dissolve again.
 The "Altstadtforum" is a non-party alliance of 19 organisations (including all parties represented in the city council, citizens' initiatives and associations).
 It advocates an attractive, liveable and sustainable old town in Erlangen.

 Bundestag

-Erlangen has a constituency in the Bundestag, currently represented by Stefan Müller from the CSU.
+Erlangen has a constituency in the Bundestag, currently represented by Dr. Konrad Körner from the CSU.